- Completed a minimum of a bachelor's degree at a

-Q: What is a day like in the internship?Students are in their didactic courses on Monday from approximately 9am - 4pm.
+Generally, students are in didactic courses on Mondays from approximately 9am - 4pm.
 Tuesdays through Fridays are full day supervised practice rotations at the various sites.
 These schedules are subject to change and rotations, community outreach projects, or other course requirements may take place outside of these hours and/or days.

-Q: Do you certify your graduates to be RDs?No. After successful completion of the combined MS/DI or Dietetic Internship Program, the graduate completes eligibility paperwork to apply to sit for the national RD/RDN exam administered by the Commission on Dietetic Registration (CDR) and receives a verification statement signed by the Dietetic Internship Director documenting successful completion of the internship.
+After successful completion of the DI or MSDI, the graduate completes eligibility paperwork to apply to sit for the national RD/RDN exam administered by the Commission on Dietetic Registration (CDR) and receives a verification statement signed by the Dietetic Internship Director documenting successful completion of the internship.